roccodev/imgui-xeno/README.md

 **The backend is also meant to be launcher-agnostic**, meaning it can be used on all environments with access to the NNSDK API: Skyline, exlaunch, etc.

+To use the library in your project, you might also need to copy the `include/` directory.

 ### Example

 ```c